jamesspearsv/libstats-node/README.md

 ## Running Locally

-Run any of the following commands from the project root
+Run any of the following commands from the project root.
+Both the frontend and backend can be run independly or as a fullstack app

 **Run the frontend independently**